Shivam-1510/Ecommerce-Site-Jenny-S/README.md

 Features a navigation bar for easy access to different sections of the site.
 Displays featured products and current promotions.

+**Cart Page:**
+Unique Product Identification: Each product added to the cart is assigned a unique identifier, ensuring no overlap even if product IDs are similar across different pages or categories.

+Real-Time Cart Management: Users can add, update quantities, and remove items directly from their cart, with changes reflected in real-time and stored persistently using localStorage.

+Dynamic Updates: The cart dynamically updates to show accurate quantities and subtotals, providing a seamless shopping experience across different pages and product categories.

 **Product Listings:**
 Organized product categories for easier browsing.
 Each product is presented with an image, name, price, and a short description.